-As of March 31, 2018, senior officers and directors of the Company collectively owned approximately 9.3% of the issued and outstanding (13.9% fully diluted) common shares of Canaccord Genuity Group Inc. If a sufficient number of these shareholders act or vote together, they will have the power to exercise significant influence over all matters requiring shareholder approval, including the election of the Company's directors, amendments to its articles, amalgamations and plans of arrangement under Canadian law and mergers or sales of substantially all of its assets.
+As of March 31, 2019, the directors and executive officers of the Company collectively owned approximately 10.4% of the issued and outstanding (16.3% fully diluted) common shares of Canaccord Genuity Group Inc. If a sufficient number of these shareholders act or vote together, they will have the power to exercise significant influence over all matters requiring shareholder approval, including the election of the Company's directors, amendments to its articles, amalgamations and plans of arrangement under Canadian law and mergers or sales of substantially all of its assets.
 This could prevent Canaccord Genuity Group from entering into transactions that could be beneficial to the Company or its other shareholders.
 Also, third parties could be discouraged from making a tender offer or takeover bid to acquire any or all of the outstanding common shares of the Company.